wjhopper/PBS-R-Manual/statistics.md

 If you choose the "Save as Image" option, you'll get to choose which image format you want to save it as, and what the width and height (in pixels) the image should be saved as.

 ### What about ggplot?
 The [ggplot2 package](https://www.rdocumentation.org/packages/ggplot2/versions/3.1.1) is an extremely popular visualization tool, which provides an alternative to the so-called "base graphics" functions described here.
-The popularity ggplot has achieved is well deserved - it's visualizations are attractive, and it's data-driven, modular coding style is very powerful.
+The popularity ggplot has achieved is well deserved - its visualizations are attractive, and its data-driven, modular coding style is very powerful.
 The programming style of ggplot is *very* different from the base graphics style.
 Perhaps the best way to summarize the ggplot approach is that it is builds on top of the organization of the observations inside a data frame and allows you to "map" the variables in your data frame to the "aesthetics" in a plot (shape, position, color, size, etc.).

 We will not cover ggplot here, because it is not a necessity for 240 and 241 (though, in our opinion, a proficient R programmer should know how both ggplot *and* base graphics).
 However, we will re-iterate the advice the ggplot package authors give for those wishing to learn how to use ggplot: